Strong Characterization for the Airy Line Ensemble: Boundary Removal Coupling

 \section{Boundary Removal Coupling}

 In this section we state and establish the existence of the boundary removal coupling.
 We first state this coupling in \Cref{s:couplingandholder}; it relies on a certain event, called a boundary tall rectangle event $\textbf{BTR}$ (see \Cref{ftrbtr} below).
 In \Cref{EventC}, we introduce and discuss properties of a stronger variant of this $\textbf{BTR}$ event that will be useful for us.
 We then state several preliminary couplings in \Cref{s:couple} (which will be proved in \Cref{Couple0Proof} below).
 We will use these, assuming a certain improved H\"{o}lder estimate (to be shown in \Cref{RegularImproved} below), to prove \Cref{c:finalcouple} in \Cref{ProofCouple1}.
 Throughout this section, we let $\bm{\mathsf{x}} = (\mathsf{x}_1, \mathsf{x}_2, \ldots )$ denote a $\mathbb{Z}_{\ge 1} \times \mathbb{R}$ indexed line ensemble satisfying the Brownian Gibbs property; we also recall the $\sigma$-algebra $\mathcal{F}_{\ext}$ from \Cref{property}.
+In this section and the remaining ones in this chapter, we will set $\chi = 2^{-5000}$.